Background

 Community meeting sessions are held as part of the ongoing community engagement.

-To register for a community session and to find out more details on Visy Paper updates and activities please visit their website.
+To check for a date of the next community session and to find out more details on Visy Paper updates and activities please visit their website.

 People may react to odours in different ways.
 How we sense odour varies from person to person.